Generalised Fibonacci sequences constructed from balancing words: Introduction

-In general we have $G_n=G_{n-1}\pm G_{n-2}$ where the choices of $\pm$ at each step follow the pattern dictated by the pattern of $A$s and $B$s in the product matrix $P_n$ for sufficiently large $n\in\mathbb{N}$: $B^6A^2B^6A^2\cdots$ Then, according to Theorem \ref{bigthm}, the limit in \eqref{Gnlimit} exists.
-As well, we can deduce from Remark \ref{alphal} that the fraction of $+$'s creating the Fibonacci sequence tends to $1/\pi$. \end{ex}
+for all $n\geq 3$.
+Using Lemma \ref{limitsinfinity}, we therefore have that $|b_m|=|c_m|=|d_m|-1=|a_m|+1$ cannot hold for sufficiently large $m$ so that from the work in Section \ref{sec4} the sequence $\left(G_n\right)_n$ grows exponentially with the limit in \eqref{Gnlimit} existing and greater than $1$.
+As well, we can deduce from Remark \ref{alphal} that the fraction of $+$'s creating the Fibonacci sequence tends to $1/\pi$. \end{example}